Simple Tips for Bulking Up Your Community College Application

 - Take a summer class.
 If your GPA is a little low or you don’t yet have the necessary prerequisites, consider taking a summer class to show admissions that you’re taking your education seriously.

 - Become a tutor.
-Working as a tutor is great work experience and it will show the admissions team that you have leadership potential.
+Working as a tutor is a great work experience and it will show the admissions team that you have leadership potential.

 - Enroll in a summer program.
 Some colleges offer summer programs to graduating high school seniors to give them a taste of college life while also learning.